Getting started with cmf-server¶

 - Go to root

-Execute following command to start both the containers.
+Execute one of the following commands to start both containers.

 Stop the containers.